WLOA: Recent years

 Beacon Broadcasting, headed by Warren steel supply magnate Harold Glunt, purchased WLOA on July 7, 2005 for $295,000.
 The Catholic programming was dropped and replaced with a classic hits format previously heard on WEXC in Greenville prior to its acquisition by Beacon, it eventually was simulcast on both WGRP, also in Greenville, and WANR in Warren.
 This lasted until December 2006, when a sports format featuring Sporting News Radio was installed on WLOA and WGRP.
 In April 2008, WGRP briefly broke away from simulcasting WLOA, and began to broadcast classic country, with WLOA rejoining WGRP a few months later in September 2008.

-Harold Glunt died on January 21, 2010; his surviving son took over ownership of the stations, and put all of them up for sale.
+Harold Glunt died in January 2010; his son took over ownership of the stations, and put all of them up for sale.
 Educational Media Foundation acquired WLOA, WGRP and WEXC for a combined $225,000 on September 10, 2010; all three stations changed formats to relay the national non-commercial K-LOVE feed.
 WLOA was then taken off-the-air on January 15, 2011, with a Special Temporary Authority (STA) to remain silent being filed that February 3, being granted this authority on March 14, 2011.
 EMF would then sell off WLOA and WGRP on July 25, 2011 to Vilkie Communications, headed by WMVL owner Joe Vilkie, for $50,000.
 Vilkie Communications assumed control of both stations on December 15, 2011.

 On June 1, 2016, Williamsport Broadcasting Inc. entered into a Local Marketing Agreement with Vilkie Communications Inc. with the intention to purchase WLOA.

 In March 2019, WLOA was sold to a new broadcaster, Over/Under LLC, who then moved the station closer into the Youngstown market.